 With this knowledge, marketers will be able to provide value to all stakeholders with a positive ROI.

 This course covers the broad spectrum of online marketing and online market research.
-The course covers digital market research techniques, such as online surveys, online communities, search keyword research, and social media listening.
-The resulting audience profiles can then be used for digital marketing tactics ranging from search, social media, e-mail, mobile, and websites.
+The course covers digital market research techniques, such as online surveys, online communities, search keyword research, and social media listening, let alone the implications of technologies like analaytics, big data, Internet of Things, etc. The resulting audience profiles can then be used for digital marketing tactics ranging from search, social media, e-mail, mobile, and websites.
 Throughout the course, attention is paid to ensuring that marketing professionals understand the profound implications of the technological revolution that is sweeping through marketing and the need for marketers to work closely with IT professionals that might not understand how to help marketers succeed.
 The course emphasizes application of the principles to a company of your choice and focuses on return on investment as a key part of your digital marketing program.

 This course covers the fundamentals of relationship marketing, meaning building and deepening the connection between a firm and its customers, inquirers and—sometimes—its prospects.
 The course covers relationship marketing theory and practice in both consumer and business markets.
 Throughout the course, attention is paid to ensuring that marketing professionals understand the implications and applications of the new marketing technologies, in digital communications and marketing automation tools.
 The course emphasizes not only relationship marketing best practices, but also the importance of calculating return on investment as a key part of your relationship marketing program.